 Research into a protein called Prostate Cancer Gene 3 (PCA3) in the urine has been promising.
 It is thought that PCA3 testing should be able to pick up more cancers when used in conjunction with the PSA test to help decide whether a biopsy is required.

 The PCA3 test involves undergoing a rectal examination and massage of the prostate gland to help release the PCA3 into the urine followed by a urine sample collection that is sent to the lab for testing.
-The PCA3 test is not available on the NHS however is offered by ROC Private Clinic.
+The PCA3 test is not available on the NHS however is offered by ROC Clinic.

 MRI scanning